Detecting Sparse Cointegration: Theoretical Framework

 To formalise the notion of sparse cointegration, let

 denote the set of active covariates inducing cointegration, with \( |S| = s \ll p \).
 The remaining covariates with \( \beta_j = 0 \) are irrelevant for the cointegrating relationship.
+Note that throughout this paper we denote the true parameter vector by $\bm\beta^0$ and write $\beta_j^0$ for its $j$th component.
+When there is no ambiguity, we may drop the superscript and write simply $\bm\beta$.
 The notion of sparse cointegration posits that the target variable \( y_t \) is cointegrated with only a small number of covariates among the large pool of \( p \) candidates.
-Formally, this is expressed by assuming that the cardinality of the active set \( S \) is much smaller than \( p \), i.e., \( s = |S| \ll p \).
+Formally, this is expressed by assuming that the cardinality of the active set \( S \) is much smaller than \( p \), i.e., \( s \ll p \).
 This assumption reflects the realistic scenario where most covariates are irrelevant for the equilibrium relationship, as often encountered in applications with high-dimensional economic and financial data.
-Sparse cointegration implies that \( \bm{\beta} \) is a sparse vector, where:
+Sparse cointegration implies that \( \bm{\beta} \) is a sparse vector, where

 In line with the above description of the notion of sparse cointegration, we let the $s \times 1$ vector ${\bm \beta}_{S}$ collect the parameters whose covariates induce cointegration, when the latter is present.
 Similarly we let ${\bm x}_{{S},t}$ denote the $s-vector$ of active covariates associated with ${\bm \beta}_{S}$.
-The parameters associated with the variables that do not actively enter (\ref{eq:eq1}) are in turn collected in the $(p-s)$ vector ${\bm \beta}_{{S}^{c}}$ while ${\bm x}_{{S}^{c},t}$ collects the $(p-s)$ inactive series. \\
+The parameters associated with the variables that do not actively enter (\ref{eq:eq1}) are in turn collected in the $(p-s)$ vector ${\bm \beta}_{{S}^{c}}$ while ${\bm x}_{{S}^{c},t}$ collects the $(p-s)$ inactive series.

-Our goal is to assess whether (\ref{eq:eq1}) is truly a cointegrating relationship by analyzing the stationarity of $z_{t}$ when $p$ is large and only a small unknown number of these series induce cointegration, if the latter is truly present.
-If sparse cointegration is present for instance we expect the residuals from the oracle regression $y_{t}=\beta_{0}+{\bm x}_{S,t}'{\bm \beta}_{S}+z_{t}$ to behave like an I(0) process which our approach will be designed to detect. \\
+Our goal is to assess whether (\ref{eq:eq1}) is truly a cointegrating relationship by analyzing the stationarity of a sample counterpart of $z_{t}$ when $p$ is large and only a small unknown number of these series induce cointegration, if the latter is truly present.
+If sparse cointegration is present for instance we expect the adaptive lasso based residuals to behave like an I(0) process which our approach will be designed to detect.
+Similarly, if the regression is spurious with $\rho=1$ we expect these residuals to behave like an I(1) process.